Best Tea for Non Tea Drinkers

 4. Darjeeling

 Darjeeling is another good black tea for beginners.
-Particularly, what makes this maybe the best tea for new tea drinkers is its delicate flavor.
+What makes this maybe the best tea for new tea drinkers is its delicate flavor.
 Compared to other black teas you’ll find in the store, Darjeeling is a lot less bitter and even tastes naturally a little sweet.

 Here are a few good choices for Darjeeling tea: